Pepperdine University School of Law: Costs

 The total cost of attendance, which includes the cost of tuition, fees, and living expenses at Pepperdine Law for the 2017-2018 academic year is $81,260.
 Assuming no scholarship or tuition discounts, Law School Transparency estimated that the debt-financed cost of attendance for three years would total $305,817.

 Pepperdine Law currently participates in the "Yellow Ribbon" program, which matches Veterans' Post-9/11 GI Bill benefits to cover 100% of all costs and fees for veterans who enroll at the law school.

 Accreditation, ranking, and post-graduation employment

 Accreditation: Pepperdine University School of Law has been accredited by the American Bar Association (ABA) since 1972, holds membership in the Association of American Law Schools (AALS), and is accredited by the Committee of Bar Examiners, State Bar of California.

-Rankings: For its 2023 ranking, U.S. News & World Report ranked the school 52nd of 199 ABA accredited U.S. law schools.
+Rankings: For its 2024 ranking, U.S. News & World Report ranked the school 45th of 196 ABA accredited U.S. law schools.

 Employment Outcomes: According to Class of 2019 data from the ABA, 75.3% of graduates obtained full-time, long term positions requiring bar admission (i.e., jobs as lawyers), 9 months after graduation.

-Herbert and Elinor Nootbaar Institute on Law, Religion and Ethics
+Institutes

+The School of Law's institutes include: the Parris Institute for Professional Formation; Straus Institute for Dispute Resolution; the Byrne Judicial Clerkship Institute; the Nootbaar Institute on Law, Religion, and Ethics; the Palmer Center for Entrepreneurship and the Law.